 UIII has designed the curriculum in each department by referring to academic benchmarks, which have become the norms in leading general higher education institutions.
-This will ensure that UIII graduates are not only superior at the national level, but also able to be a part of academic activities in the international academic community.
+This will ensure that UIII graduates are not only superior at the national level but also able to be a part of academic activities in the international academic community.

-- In general, graduate programs at the Indonesian International Islamic University are intended to produce scientists on par with research associate (peneliti madya).
+- In general, graduate programs at the Indonesian International Islamic University are intended to produce scientists on par with research associates (peneliti madya).
 Students of such programs are directed to conduct an in-depth study of the grand theory

 construct of the study program.
 It should be noted that a graduate student is not expected to pick a specialization, but the student is encouraged to pick an area of interest, which can later be developed into a specialization at the doctoral